Harshad-Gore/ArtistPortfolio/README.md

 > *Warning: May cause excessive jaw-dropping and uncontrollable urges to hire immediately* 😄

 ## 👨‍🎨 About Kunal
-Kunal is a professional video editor and visual artist who specializes in:
+Kunal is a professional video editor and Creative Director who specializes in:
 - 🎞️ Motion Graphics & VFX
 - 🎨 Cinematic Storytelling
 - ⚡ Animation Magic